zeezooz/zxcvbnm/README.md

 which is a rewrite and further evolution of [zxcvbn](https://github.com/dropbox/zxcvbn) by Dropbox.

+The goal is to match [zxcvbn-ts](https://github.com/zxcvbn-ts/zxcvbn) in password evaluation.
+Although message translation and API may differ.

 > zxcvbn is a password strength estimator inspired by password crackers.
 > Through pattern matching and conservative estimation, it recognizes and
 > weighs 40k common passwords, common names surnames, popular words from